yujiri8/yujiri.xyz/argument/communist_capitalist_faq.md

 ### "If it's greedy to want to keep everything you have, how is it not greedy to want to take what someone else has?"

 This is a circular objection that presupposes the Ancap value system.
-A communist most likely disagrees that [people retaining possession of what they naturally acquire](/protagonism/luck) is of supreme importance to ethics.
+A communist disagrees that [people retaining possession of what they naturally acquire](/protagonism/luck) is of supreme importance to ethics.

 Also note that this can be made to look the opposite way: while a poor socialist appears greedier than a poor capitalist, a rich socialist (let's assume a nonhypocritical one) appears *less* greedy than a rich capitalist.